razgarabedi/imagedropify/README.md

 ### 12. (CentOS Specific) SELinux Configuration for Apache

-If SELinux is enabled on CentOS, similar to Nginx, you'll need to ensure Apache can proxy and access files.
+If SELinux is enabled on CentOS (check with `sestatus`), similar to Nginx, you'll need to ensure Apache can proxy and access files.

-*   **Allow Apache to connect to network (for proxying):**
+*   **Allow Apache to connect to network (for proxying to Next.js on port 3000):**
     ```bash
     sudo setsebool -P httpd_can_network_connect 1
     ```